 A sponsor has asked us to submit the safety information and the 6-monthly accumulation itself as a separate volume of the investigational new drug summary.
 They have decided to use "Investigational New Drug Summary Supplement, Version XX" as an attachment to the new safety information report.
 Please tell me whether it is appropriate to take this kind of action and whether it is more common for sponsors to do the same.

-If the sponsor's protocol stipulates that the document for notifying the site of adverse drug reactions be a separate volume of the investigational new drug summary, there is no problem with the response you are asking about.
+If the sponsor's protocol stipulates that the document for notifying Investigator Site of adverse drug reactions should be a separate volume of the investigational new drug summary, there is no problem in responding to your question.

 The way in which new safety information on the investigational drug and information accumulated every six months should be included in the investigational drug summary depends on the judgment of the sponsor, so we cannot say whether the response to your question is general or not.